Rutgers Solar-to-Vehicle (S2V) Project

 This website reports on a demonstration project aimed at testing electric-vehicle day-time work-place charging in conjunction with solar canopy parking structures.

-This study started in December of 2012 and now about six months of usage data have been compiled.
-The most recent data are discussed just below.
+This study started in December of 2012 and now more than one year of usage data has been compiled.
+Some recent data are discussed just below.
 The earlier weeks can be found at the end of this page.
 We hope that this information about charging availability, electric usage models, green energy, and vehicle characteristics will be useful.

 Comments can be posted here in blog mode at: Solar2Vehicle.blogspot.com.